Pranathi38/-Smart-Resume-Matcher/README.md

 MIT License - Feel free to use this project for personal or commercial purposes.

+#

+## 📄 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project for personal or commercial purposes.

 ## 👨‍💻 Author

+**Pranathi R**

-Built as a comprehensive full-stack AI engineering solution for intelligent resume matching.
+Built as a comprehensive **full-stack AI engineering solution** for intelligent resume matching, combining machine learning, semantic search, and modern web technologies.

 ---